Staying safe during Winter operations

 Take no risks and tread carefully

-Adverse weather conditions, such as snow, sleet and slush, create slippery conditions and the potential for black ice, increasing the risk of slips, trips, and falls.
+Adverse weather conditions, such as snow, sleet and slush create slippery conditions and the potential for black ice.
+These factors increase the risk of slips, trips and falls.

 • Be attentive and use caution when walking.
-Watch your step and wear appropriate anti-slip footwear in winter weather.
-Your footwear helps you maintain balance on icy surfaces.
-Be prepared for winter conditions by wearing footwear with cleats.
+Watch your step and wear appropriate anti-slip footwear and/or cleats in winter weather.
+This kind of footwear can help you maintain balance on icy surfaces.

 • Avoid distractions.
 Always look in the direction of travel and look down before you step down.

-• Use three points of contact when stepping up and down stairs, in and out of vehicles, and climbing ladders.
+• Use three points of contact/control when stepping up and down stairs, in and out of vehicles, and while climbing ladders.

-• Report icy or wet conditions to the snow desk at 6-SNOW to help prevent others from falling.
+• Report icy or wet conditions to the snow desk at 416-776-SNOW to help prevent others from falling.

 When exiting vehicles: